Listen to this article

 After it began the construction of the first mars sample depot took less than six weeks to complete its mission.
 At Southern California in NASA’s Jet Propulsion Laboratory, the mission controllers received confirmation that the Perseverance Mars rover successfully dropped the 10th and final tube planned for the depot around 5 p.m.
 PST (8 p.m.
 EST) Sunday, Jan.
 29.

-How is this going to help in the research of Mars?
+How is this going to help in the research of Mars rover?

 This big achievement was all thanks to precise planning and navigation.
 This ensures that the tubes could be safely returning back in the future.
 The NASA-ESA (European Space Agency) Mars rover Sample Return campaign, aims to bring samples from Mars to Earth.
 This will be very essential for closer examination.
 Which is going to help in studying Mars’s habitat.

-One sample from each pair collected thus far is now stored in the nicely organized depot in the “Three Forks” region of Jezero Crater.
-The Mars sample depot samples will be very useful as a backup set.
-While the other half will be kept inside Perseverance.
-This will be the primary means of transporting samples to a Sample Retrieval Lander as part of the campaign.
+The organized depot in the “Three Forks” region of Jezero Crater presently houses one sample from each pair gathered until now.
+The Mars rover sample depot contents are poised to serve as a valuable backup set.
+Simultaneously, the remaining half will be retained within Perseverance, serving as the primary mode for transporting samples to a Sample Retrieval Lander as part of the mission.

 According to mission scientists, the igneous and sedimentary rock cores will be very beneficial.
 It will provide an excellent sample of the geologic processes that occurred in Jezero shortly after the crater’s formation about 4 billion years ago.